prnthh/react-dragd/README.md

 # react-dragd

-A dyanmic UI library that allows you to build pages using drag and drop components and configurations.
+A dynamic UI library that allows you to build pages using drag and drop components and configurations.

 ## To start